 Student engagement in quality assurance procedures is an integral aspect of the quality culture of the University.
 The links below provide the many ways how students can be actively involved in enhancing the quality of processes and outcomes:

-Students who have sought the help of lecturers or KSU representatives and need further assistance, may refer their problem to the Pro-Rector by filling in a form which will be seen by the Pro-Rector for Students and Institutional Affairs and the Students' Charter Committee, should the problem be related to the Students Charter .
+Students who have sought the help of lecturers or KSU representatives and need further assistance, may refer their problem to the Pro-Rector for Students and Institutional Affairs and the Students' Charter Committee, should the problem be related to the Students' Charter [PDF]

 The Student Services page provides all the services and UM committees available to support current students.